-Attention All Student Organizations and Clubs!
-Members of organizations and clubs should register for room reservations with their designated Program Advisor.
-The Program Advisor's office is located in Donahue, room 430.
-If you have any questions please contact the Student Leadership and Involvement Office at 573.8320.
-Thank you!
+All student organizations and clubs should request their room reservations with the Office of Student Leadership and Involvement.
+If you have any questions please contact the Student Leadership and Involvement office at 617.573.8320.

 Off-campus vendors can use this form to request tabling in the Donahue and Sawyer Lobbies for a flat rate of $100 per day.

 |*First and Last Name:|

 |If 'Other' Please Specify:|

 |* Start Time:|